With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MorePacific Clinics Family Outreach Program is a mental health facility in Covina, CA, located at 1126 North Grand Avenue, Suite D, 91724 zip code area.
 Pacific Clinics Family Outreach Program provides telemedicine/telehealth and outpatient treatment.
-Pacific Clinics Family Outreach Program provides behavior modification, individual psychotherapy and trauma therapy to children / adolescents and young adults.
-Pacific Clinics Family Outreach Program also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-Additional services offered by Pacific Clinics Family Outreach Program consist of psychosocial rehabilitation services, case management and family psychoeducation.
+Pacific Clinics Family Outreach Program provides psychotropic medication, group therapy and trauma therapy to children / adolescents and young adults.
+Pacific Clinics Family Outreach Program also supports LGBT, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services offered by Pacific Clinics Family Outreach Program consist of psychosocial rehabilitation services, suicide prevention services and case management.

 Learn MoreMaryvale Family Resource Center is one of mental health facilities in Duarte, California, located at 2502 Huntington Drive, 91010 zip code.
 Maryvale Family Resource Center provides outpatient treatment.
-Maryvale Family Resource Center provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Maryvale Family Resource Center provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, adults and young adults.
 Maryvale Family Resource Center also supports transitional age young adults and people with PTSD.
-Additional services provided at Maryvale Family Resource Center include court-ordered outpatient treatment, family psychoeducation and case management.
+Additional services provided at Maryvale Family Resource Center include family psychoeducation, case management and court-ordered outpatient treatment.

 Learn MoreArcadia Mental Health Center is a mental health clinic in Arcadia, CA, located at 330 East Live Oak Avenue, 91006 zip code area.
-Arcadia Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Arcadia Mental Health Center offers group therapy, individual psychotherapy and trauma therapy to adults, seniors 65 or older and young adults.
-Arcadia Mental Health Center also supports LGBT and seniors or older adults.
-Additional services offered at Arcadia Mental Health Center include housing services, family psychoeducation and suicide prevention services.
+Arcadia Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Arcadia Mental Health Center offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Arcadia Mental Health Center also supports seniors or older adults and LGBT.
+Additional services offered at Arcadia Mental Health Center include family psychoeducation, case management and housing services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.